 By seven to nine months of age, a baby should be eating all the foods from various food groups.
-So this is the time when you can also broaden your options and serve more interesting dishes for your baby.
+So this is the time when you can also broaden your options and serve more interesting dishes and snacks for your baby.
 Try this finger food recipe for your baby that is raved by many mothers.

 Pineapple and cream cheese sandwiches

 This recipe also has a blend of high-protein cheese with natural pineapple to ensure that your baby gets all that is needed to eat nutritiously.